Smooth $\mathbb{Q}$-homology planes satisfying the Negativity Conjecture: General strategy and notation

 Similarly, for $(C_{1},E_{q})$ we have $m(\mathcal{R}_0)=u-10w$, so $S$ is a $\Q$HP if and only if $u/w\neq 10$, and we get infinitely many $\Z$HPs.
 But for $(C_{2},E_{q})$, $m(\mathcal{R}_0)=6u+10w\geq 16$, so all $S$'s are $\Q$HPs and none is a $\Z$HP. \end{ex}

 \begin{ex} [Different minimal models in a tower] In Lemma \ref{lem:MMP}\ref{item:no_bubbles}, we have chosen $(X',D')$ with no bubbles.
-This is not necessary to infer minimality in Lemma \ref{lem:MMP}\ref{item:MFS_point}, however, it will be very useful to restrict the possible types of $(X_{\min},D_{\min})$.
-To see this, let $S$ be as in Example \ref{ex:7} above.
+This choice is not necessary for the application of MMP as in Lemma \ref{lem:MMP}.
+However, it will be very useful to restrict the possible types of $(X_{\min},D_{\min})$.
+To see this, we consider $S$ be as in Example \ref{ex:7} above.